petrasvestartas/statics/README.md

 # Statics

 C++ header only library inspired by the book **Engineering Mechanics STATICS** by R. C. Hibbeler.
-This repository is created for self-learning purposes, because the contents of this book is mainly used in code.
+This repository is created for self-learning purposes.

 ## Compilation
 Windows (Mac and Ubuntu would work similarly -> there are no dependencies):